-Onions, of all things, are full of disease fighting properties.
+Of all things, onions are full of disease fighting properties.
 They contain a high amount of quercetin, an antioxidant that protects damaged cells and even strengthens them.
 They also help to raise good cholesterol levels, lower high blood pressure and thin the blood to prevent blood clots.

-Garlic is another curious superfood that has many benefits for our bodies.
-It can increase the immune function by promoting the growth of white cells, which help to fight off germs.
-Studies have shown that garlic can slow the growth of harmful bacteria, yeasts and fungi and has even been a proven alternative to antibiotics.
+Garlic can increase the immune function by promoting the growth of white cells, which help to fight off germs.
+Studies have shown that garlic can slow the growth of harmful bacteria, yeasts and fungi, and has even been a proven alternative to antibiotics.
 It can also help lower LDL cholesterol and high blood pressure.

-Tip: Mix broccoli into your salad, soups and pasta dishes or lightly steam them to add as a side dish to your dinner.
+Tip: Mix broccoli into your salad, soups and pasta dishes, or lightly steam for a side dish.

-Tip: Grab a handful of berries, whether they are fresh, dried, frozen or even as jam and throw them into your morning smoothie, cereal, or mixing them into your yoghurt.
+Tip: Grab a handful of berries, whether they are fresh, dried or frozen and add them to your morning smoothie, cereal, or mixing them into your yoghurt.

-Nuts contain healthy oils, fibre, vitamins, minerals, potent phytochemicals and amino acid.
+All variety of nuts contain healthy oils and fats, fibre, vitamins, minerals, potent phytochemicals and amino acid.
 They are a source of protein and are beneficial for the heart by reducing the risk of coronary heart disease.
 Nuts also help to reduce LDL cholesterol levels yet maintain healthy levels of HDL cholesterol.

 Tip: You can add nuts into any of your meals or even as snacks.
-Sprinkle them on salads, grind them to marinade your fish or chicken or use nut flour to make homemade dishes.
+Sprinkle them on salads, grind them to add to a marinade for your fish or chicken, or make your own nut flour to make homemade dishes.
 Health advisers recommend walnuts as they are packed with omega-3 and are filled with anti-inflammatory properties.

 Kale contains phytonutrient, a substance found in certain plants, that reduces the risk of some cancers, including breast and ovarian.
 Studies have shown that phytonutrients trigger the liver to produce enzymes that neutralise cancer-causing substances.
 Kale also contains more iron than beef, making it a pretty hefty superfood.